kakonawao/portfolio-tracker-service/doc/model.md

 # Model

-This document details the model to be used for the service.
+The data within the service can be split into three groups:

+* auth: system users
+* global: static objects used to define assets
+* assets: dynamic objects owned by users

 ## Auth

-The data within the service can be split into two groups:

-* global: visible to all users, mostly static
-* assets: owned by users, mostly dynamic

-Global objects provide the foundation used to create user-owned assets, so they must be visible to all users but managed by administrators only.
-They include institutions (banks), financial instruments (currencies, stocks) and their quotes.

-Assets are the actual values of the global instruments owned by the users, such as bank account balances and stocks owned.
-They must be domain-restricted to the owners, invisible to any other user without exception (including administrators).
+Common ownership of assets (eg, multi-user accounts) is not a requirement, we only need a single User object to manage both authentication and assets ownership.
+Concerning operation permissions, the only distinction we can make is whether the user can modify global objects or not (eg, administrator).

+### User

+The user must have an *administrator* flag and a base currency to calculate assets total values.

 ```yaml
 User: